 Resources¶

-- These are the resources that a subject mentioned in policy is allowed to perform actions mentioned in associated rule.
+• These are the resources on which a subject specified in the policy is permitted to perform the actions described in the corresponding rule.

 The general syntax for a resource is: